TeamKillerX/AkenoX-Inline/readme.md

 ```
 ### Required Python 3.11
 - Via `Dockerfile` Support (Python3.11)
-- Doesn't work using `python3 -m AkenoX` better `Dockerfile` it worked
+- Running the application with `python3 -m AkenoX` may encounter module path issues (e.g., ModuleNotFoundError).
+It is recommended to use the provided Dockerfile, which sets up a working Python 3.11 environment.
 ### Your problem Run
 ```
 Why is ModuleNotFoundError: No module named 'config' happening?